 PROF. J.J.
 HAUW / SCIENCE PHOTO LIBRARY PROF. J.J.
 HAUW / SCIENCE PHOTO LIBRARY

 Creutzfeldt-Jakob disease.
 Light micrograph of a section through human brain showing Creutzfeldt- Jakob disease (CJD).
-Cell bodies of brain neurones (dark red) are surrounded by many white gaps or vacuoles.
-These vacuoles, as well as numerous starchy plaques (not seen here) are caused by a virus-like particle known as a prion.
-As CJD prog- resses, brain tissue becomes spongy and nerve cells are destroyed.
+A starchy brown plaque is seen amongst the black grains of the granular layer (at lower right).
+At upper centre a dark- pink brain cell (known as a purkinje cell) is also seen.
+This plaque and vacuole spaces are caused by a virus-like prion.
+As CJD progresses, brain tissue becomes spongy and nerve cells are destroyed.
 Symptoms include dementia and sudden muscle contractions, leading to death.
 There is concern that eating beef from "mad cows" may cause CJD in humans.
-Haematoxylin & Eosin stained cells.
+Magnification: x450 at 35mm size.

 Model release not required.
 Property release not required.